 Phase contrast provides shading and morphological discernment for many blood elements that is simply unattainable in darkfield mode, although darkfield does have its place and is used where appropriate.
-But it is not the "mode" for live blood analysis that some might have you believe.
+But it is not the mode for viewing living blood that some might have you believe.

 Today some teachers that sell microscopes in their programs still put out the old information about requiring darkfield along with oil as well.
 Often this position is held because the microscopes they have just don't do phase contrast very well and they have to use oil with their systems to get the performance they want.

 With the systems here that's not the case.
 You get total performance excellence all around for your live blood journeys with your clients.

 Market Realities of Cheap Systems